DigitalRuby/ServiceSpy/README.md

 By default, UDP is used and each service that registers will broadcast service metadata to the local network on a timer.

 For centralized cases, or where WAN (Internet) scope is needed, you can configure Service Spy to use DNS or a centralized datastore for service metadata.

+TODO: Add group id to metadata to handle availability zones and regions
+TODO: Add method to get end points for service calls, IEnumerable for each group id